rukmanigopalan/adlsgen1togen2migrationsamples/src/Dual pipeline/README.md

  * Additional blob storage should be created for Gen1 to support HDInsight linked service in ADF.
 Refer [here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob?tabs=azure-portal) for more details.

- Sample data pipeline set up for Gen1 using Azure Databricks for data ingestion, HDInsight for data processing and Azure SQL DW for    storing the processed data for analytics.
+ Sample data pipeline set up for Gen1 and Gen2 using Azure Databricks for data ingestion, HDInsight for data processing and Azure SQL DW for storing the processed data for analytics.

  ![image](https://user-images.githubusercontent.com/62353482/83429980-c2417a80-a3e9-11ea-9ab6-4d08b02b51b1.png)